So you've found yourself in a pretty sticky predicament. You've managed to damage your precious tresses.

 Joico Vero K-PAK Color Intensity Color System gives hair color pros the power to create vivid, on-trend, insanely intense shades.

 With these color lines, you cannot go wrong.
 Keep in mind that these semi-permanent will create a natural gloss and enrich the natural color of your hair.

 If you chose to use a fashion color like blue, red, etc. you will notice a slight hue of color when in the sun.
 These colors will not lighten your hair!
 Now, let's get to the fun part!

 Using semi-permanent hair color is super easy because it is a one-step process.

 Feel free to repeat this color process as often as you like.
 As I stated earlier in this article, semi-permanent color is a non-damaging color that coats the cuticle, never penetrating the cortex.
-Semi-permanent color will never lift the natural or previous color of your hair, and it may only last about two weeks.
-After many application and over time, the color will start to last longer due to so many coats compared to one use.
+The semi-permanent color will never lift the natural or previous color of your hair, and it may only last about two weeks.
+After many applications and over time, the color will start to last longer due to so many coats compared to one use.